-This definition is sufficient to execute the analysis with CASS since the analysis system takes care of computing fixpoints, calling the analysis functions with appropriate values, analyzing imported modules, etc. Nevertheless, the analysis must be defined so that the fixpoint computation always terminates.
-This can be achieved by using an abstract domain with finitely many values and ensuring that the analysis function is monotone w.r.t. some ordering on the values.
+This simple definition is sufficient to execute this analysis with CASS, since the analysis system takes care of computing fixpoints, calling the analysis functions with appropriate values, analyzing imported modules, caching analysis results, etc. The actual analysis time depends on the size of modules and their imports, the size of the dependencies, and the number of fixpoint iterations (which depends also on the depth of the abstract domain).
+Beyond the analysis time, it is also important that the analysis terminates, which is not ensured in general fixpoint computations.
+Termination can be achieved by using an abstract domain with finitely many values and defining the analysis function so that it is monotone w.r.t. some ordering on the abstract values.